Trauma Team: Scenario and art design

 The character and art design were handled by Masayuki Doi, who had worked on the series since Second Opinion.
 Once the six medical professions were decided upon, Kanada said there should be six unique protagonists.
 Each character had a different inspiration.
 Doi drew CR-SO1 based on the scenario team's concept for the character, designing him as a quiet loner with an "arresting" air.
 Kimishima was designed with a cold look referencing her short life expectancy, with her black clothing deliberately referencing her appearance in Second Opinion.
 Hank was designed to evoke classic American action heroes; inspirations for his design included sentai series such as Kamen Rider, Elvis Presley and unspecified comic book superheroes.
 His Native American influence was much stronger in earlier designs, but elements of it were retained due to positive staff feedback.
 Tomoe always wore traditional Japanese dress style, her face being a more traditional Japanese beauty came later.
 Cunningham was given a stylised adult air, combining both American and British adult male fashion styles.
 Maria went through multiple redrafts, until Doi settled on making her an energetic archetype to balance against the calm Kimishima and innocent Tomoe.
 A problem with character designs was the multi-ethnic casts more common in Western stories than Japanese, in addition to aspects of ethnic and gender equality not often presented in Japanese media.
 The Japanese version's logo design incorporated flowers and butterflies, tying into the game's narrative.

 The presentation, including cutscenes and UI, was co-created by Doi and designer Naoya Maeda.
 Describing the art design, Doi called it a conscious move away from the color schemes of contemporaneous games, which seemed to favour a greyed or washed-out palette.
 The game used strong and contrasting primary colors, also opting to contrast the 2D cutscenes against 3D surgery segments.
 With that decided, Maeda had to craft the gameplay graphics to communicate the operation without being "gross" or "painful".
 Doi attributed the success to the high number of female staff members working on the game.
 Kanada requested a storytelling style unseen in the series, so Maeda designed the cutscenes as motion comics, with the camera panning over static and moving 2D images to create a 3D illusion.
 They tested this style by rendering a story sequence from New Blood in this way, opting for it after positive feedback.
 Doi asked Maeda to use high contrast colors to highlight different internal organs during gameplay.
 Due to the different professions, each mode had different organ and body designs fitting their gameplay styles and themes.
 Their art design was also made less realistic than in earlier Trauma Center titles.
+Japanese studio Media.Vision helped create the background art.